squigglybob/verse-of-the-day/README.md

 and also implement the fuzzy search changes to the Search component.

-Don't mess around with git without being very thorough and careful ;) :-/
+Don't mess around with git without being very thorough and careful ;O) :O/

 ## Time considerations

+3 hours was devoted to testing as it is something that I need to learn for JS and React.

-testing was needed, as I need to grow in this and I know the benefits, so went through the pain of the learning process
+As I need to grow in this I went through the pain of the learning process (which was painful but done now :)

 ## Further Developments

 Filter for search by phrase (order by relevance, passage order, how many per fetch)

-Change bible version (stored in global context "store")
+Change bible version (stored in global context "store" or just at App level) available in cog area

-Refactor the API module to create query urls programmatically

 404 page (meant to get that in there before the end, sorry)

 Better styling

-Psalms don't seem to be getting well :(
+Chapters larger than 9 have a bug in the Regexp used to decipher them from the URL.

-If there is an error on passage search, I forgot to turn it off afterwards :(
+If there is an error on passage search

+Split the text by \r\n so that I can output in seperate paragraphs...

+## Refactoring needed

+Refactor the API module to create query urls programmatically

+Refactor the titles in the site to be consistent (H1 H2 etc. in seperate components)

+## Fixes done

+### Highlighting of words in search

+If you search 'the' with the phrase search, then any fragment of a word was being highlighted.

+'\b' word boundaries have been added to the regexp for highlighting to stop this

+### Error message staying on

+The error message is now reset before each new get of data

+### Error when getting chapters bigger than 9

+The url parser had a bug in the regexp used to pull out the book and chapter names

+This has now been fixed

 ## The Dev Environment